 KCFF offers free animation workshops and outreach programs each season.
 The goal is to give learners a basic understanding of the craft, while assisting them in creating a short film.
 Recent outreach has seen animation instructors travel to the H’art School of Smiles and Pathways to Education.

-Artists in the Community
+In the Community

-Kingston is a vibrant cultural centre width talented artists from a broad range of disciplines.
+Kingston is a vibrant cultural centre with talented artists from a broad range of disciplines.
 KCFF showcases this talent through our Local Shorts Program, Feature Film Program, workshop instruction, live music, festival design work, and much more.
 The St. Lawrence College Graphic Design Program creates the amazing festival artwork you see every year during the festival.
 We are proud to promote the work created in our community!